kirill5pol/ideas/Abstraction.md

 In order for them to be useful, simulations must be an accurate model of the lower level, and require less computation.
 Even if the simulation is accurate for only certain cases (like Kirchhoff's ideal circuit laws vs electrical fields) it is still useful as long as you know when you can use it.

 - The human brain does this all the time, it makes approximate predictions all the time implicitly in everyday life (overgeneralizing), when our model fails too often we modify it.
 We use this explicitly too.
 Arguably the greatest human "invention" is science.
 This process takes a hypothesis, tries it out in a lower level of abstraction (usually math or real world experiments), if it fits, then we accept the hypothesis, otherwise we reject it.
 - In Machine Learning we can do the same thing.
-At each level of abstraction we test the simulation using the lower level of abstraction.
+At each level of abstraction, we test the simulation using the lower level of abstraction.
     - Note: This may be a clean abstraction like mathematics or a dirty one like Kirchhoff's laws.

 ### Accelerate creative search